Some Limitations of Microsoft PowerApps

 Deskless mobile workers cannot count on an internet connection being available when they need it.
 For certain kinds of work — field service, construction, deliveries, inspections, etc. — it is critical to have robust offline support to keep people productive even when disconnected.

 PowerApps assumes a constant connection and provides no built-in ability to work offline.
 Mobile users cannot open a form while offline, nor submit data to be synced later when online.
 Data queried online is not cached for use offline.
 While Microsoft recently took its first baby-steps toward supporting some level of offline functionality, this is so far a complex, code-heavy and do-it-yourself approach.
-Microsoft guidance continues to be: Continue to use InfoPath for offline scenarios.
+Microsoft’s guidance has been: continue to use InfoPath for offline scenarios.

 Structured XML Documents